The Linked Employer-Employee Study of the Socio-Economic Panel, Vers. 2 (SOEP-LEE 2)

 The Linked Employer-Employee Study of the Socio-Economic Panel was first conducted in 2012 and is now entering its second round.
 The focus of SOEP-LEE2 is on longer-term changes in labor relations in the context of ongoing digitalization.
 In this context, the project examines how the corona pandemic has affected human resources management and leadership.

 A key feature of the study is the linkage of individual and organizational data.
+Specifically, those companies are surveyed, in which (consenting) SOEP respondents are employed.
+This allows for linking of employer and employee data.
 This makes it possible, for example, to analyze changes in individual employment histories and social structures, educational behavior and the utilization of human capital, opportunities to achieve personal potential and job and life satisfaction.
+The linkage of individual, household, and workplace data in SOEP-LEE enriches the SOEP not only with additional variables but also with an additional data source.
+The project also contributes to survey-methodological research, for instance, through the combination of a survey with Internet searches for reliability testing.

 DIW Team